amalini10j/Covid19-Data-Analysis/README.md

         * Tableau Public
         * Google Slides

-## List of tasks to be performed to achieve our goal
+## Tasks performed to achieve our goal

 - Finalize the dataset to be used
 - Decide the questions to be answered by the dataset